-I'm no math genius, but I'm getting an uncomfortable worry as I watch how my home sale is playing out.
-I've only owned this home a few years, and still have a huge mortgage on it—approximately $420,000.
-It's selling for $450,000.
-But the buyer is negotiating hard, expecting me to pay for various closing costs and repairs, including a new roof and foundation.
-It's looking like the total costs will be around $45,000, for a home where my profit will be only $30,000.
-How do I deal with this?
-I don't exactly have cash sitting around, but will I be expected to come up with the extra in time for the closing?
+Let's say, for instance, that you've owned your home for only a few years, and still have a huge mortgage on it—approximately $420,000.
+It's appreciated in value just a little, so that you're selling it for $450,000.
+But the buyer may be negotiating hard, expecting you to pay for various closing costs and repairs, perhaps a new roof and foundation.
+The total costs could end up at around, say, $45,000, for a home where the profit will be only $30,000!

+Another sizable expense at closing often results from the buyer’s inspection and followup.
+The buyer may present you with an inspection notice demanding that you make costly repairs to the property before closing.
 Although you are not required to go along with buyer's demands, if you want to continue working with that buyer you will likely have to negotiate and may end up making some concessions.
 How hard you can negotiate depends in part on whether or not you have other parties interested in buying.

 Therefore, even after the money from the buyer is applied to the sale, you as a seller can certainly end up “in the hole,” owing more money on the property at closing than you have in home equity.

 Having to bring a check to closing as a seller is not a pleasant experience, and is not how most people envision the ultimate sale of a property.
 Sometimes this cannot be avoided depending on the seller’s level of need to sell, but an agent should be able to work with a seller to minimize the amount the seller will owe.